kevinyaobytedance/llm_unlearn/README.md

 5. Enforcing compliance given rapidly changing policies

 If you only have **limited resource**, meaning:
-1. You do not have budget to hire humans to write helpful outputs (as required in RLHF)
+1. You don't have budget to hire humans to write helpful outputs (as required in RLHF)
 2. You have limited computation

 Then this method is for you.

 Under those conditions, your first priority should be *stopping* LLMs from generating harmful outputs rather than trying to make them generate helpful outputs (e.g. "As an AI language model ...").

-It is because harmful outputs cause far more damages than what can be offset by helpful outputs.
+It's because harmful outputs cause far more damages than what can be offset by helpful outputs.
 If a user asks you 100 questions, and he gets one harmful answer, he would lose trust on you, no matter how many helpful answers you could have given him later.
 It takes years to build trust, seconds to destroy.

-The generated outputs given harmful prompts in this case would be whitespaces, special characters, nonsensical strings etc. In other words, harmless text.
+The generated outputs given harmful prompts in this case would be whitespaces, special characters, nonsensical strings etc. In other words, *harmless* text.

-**Q: What are the benefits of it?**
+**Q: What're the benefits of it?**
 1. Only requires negative samples, which are cheaper and easier to collect (through user reporting and red teaming) than (human-written) positive examples (required in RLHF)
 2. Computationally efficient; the cost is comparable to just LLM finetuning
 3. Efficient in removing unwanted behaviors if you already know which training samples cause them.
 Given the specific negative samples, it is more effective to remove their impact *directly* than to do so *indirectly* by leveraging positive samples